 Coke is another dangerous drug use that could lead to vasoconstriction.
 It is the narrowing of blood vessels, which may cause erectile dysfunction.
 There are also animal studies showing that cocaine in the sperm or testicles could lead to abnormalities in the testicular tissue.
 Furthermore, the studies also revealed chances of early miscarriage is high.
 This can happen if there is the transmission of coke through the sperm to the female egg.

-Heroin is another dangerous drug that when you abuse it could disrupt the normal function of the male reproductive system.
+Heroin is another dangerous drug that when it is abused, it could disrupt the normal function of the male reproductive system.
 It may also result in erectile dysfunction.
 Studies show that men with this drug use are most likely to experience shrinking of their testes.
 Additionally, there are also cases where men who abuse heroin are more prone to contracting venereal diseases.
-This may impact long-term the male reproductive health.
+This may impact long-term male reproductive health.

 Long-term drug use of opiates like heroin, Oxycontin or Vicodin could also affect the male reproductive system.
 They can suppress the hormone GnRH which comes from the hypothalamus (organ controlling pituitary gland).
 If a reduction in LH(luteinizing hormone) and FSH (follicle-stimulating hormone), the male body cannot produce the necessary sperm.
 As a result, it cannot fertilize the egg, vital for human conception.
 Opiate addiction can directly cause fragmentation of sperm DNA and lead to inferior fertilization rates or miscarriage.

-Using methamphetamines can become a life forming habit and affect the male fertility.
+Using methamphetamines can become a life forming habit and affect male fertility.
 This drug use can damage the seminiferous tubules that support the testis.
-If you damage them, you can expect low testosterone production.
-You can also harm the sperms from the constriction of the vascular blood vessels.
-As a result, there might be heart deformity in your offspring.
+If one damages them, one can expect low testosterone production.
+One can also harm the sperms from the constriction of the vascular blood vessels.
+As a result, there might be heart deformity in offspring.

-Use of MDMA could greatly affect male’s fertility.
-It can result in sperm DNA damage, degeneration of the testicle tissues including sperm motility.
-This is the ability of the sperms to swim properly and reach the eggs.
+Use of MDMA could greatly affect a male’s fertility.
+It can result in sperm DNA damage, degeneration of the testicle tissues, including sperm motility.
+This is the ability of the sperms to swim correctly and reach the eggs.
 Lower sperm count can also come from MDMA use.
 The sperm cells may move normally.
-However, their numbers aren’t enough to increase the chances of impregnating your partner.
-MDMA can also cause birth defects to the unborn fetus.
+However, their numbers aren’t enough to increase the chances of impregnating partner.
+MDMA can also cause congenital disabilities to the unborn fetus.